Audit Committee Charter (HTML)

 The Committee shall meet at least six times annually, or more frequently as circumstances dictate.
 A majority of the Committee members shall be present to constitute a quorum for the transaction of the Company’s business.
-The Committee will meet periodically in separate executive sessions with the Company’s Chief Audit Executive, with management, and with the independent auditors to discuss any matters that the Committee or each of these groups believes should be discussed privately.
-The Committee may also request any officer or employee of the Company or the Company’s outside counsel or independent auditors to attend a meeting of the Committee or to meet with any members of, or consultants to the Committee.
+The Committee will meet periodically in separate executive sessions with the Company’s Chief Audit Officer, with management, and with the independent auditors to discuss any matters that the Committee or each of these groups believes should be discussed privately.
+The Committee may also request any officer or employee of the Company or the Company’s outside counsel or independent auditors to attend a meeting of the Committee or to meet with any members of, or consultants to, the Committee.

 No Committee member shall accept, directly or indirectly, any consulting, advisory or other compensatory fees from the Company, except for the member’s fees for services as a director and member of the Committee and any other committees of the Board.